 Yes, hummingbirds, butterflies, and bees all love Mandevilla’s large trumpet-shaped flowers.
 Encourage them by planting a Mandevilla in an undisturbed sunny spot.

 Deadheading the majority of plants through their blooming season encourages new fresh flowers.
 This is because flowers are the forerunner to seeds, and all plants are trying to reproduce.
 If you remove spent flowerheads, the plant will generate more in an attempt to set seeds.

 Simply pinch off dead flowers between your thumb and forefinger.
 Be careful not to pinch the vine and keep an eye out for bees!

 The ASPCA doesn’t list Mandevilla as poisonous for pets, but it’s never a good idea to let pets chew garden plants.

 The most common reason Mandevilla won’t flower is lack of light.
 It’s a tropical plant that needs 6-8 hours of light and warmth each day.
 Another issue might be poor pruning.
 Because it flowers on new growth, pruning Mandevilla in late spring or early summer removes all the flowering buds.

-If neither of these solutions fix the issue, try fertilizing and watering more frequently – but be sure there’s ample drainage.
-Mandevilla do not like soggy feet!
+If neither of these solutions fixes the issue, try fertilizing and watering more frequently – but be sure there’s ample drainage.
+Mandevilla does not like soggy feet!